danielaperazapi/Where-is-the-math-in-the-Rubik-s-Cube-by-Daniela-G-Peraza-Pichardo/README.md

 ### MOTIVATION

-A standard 3×3 Rubik's Cube has approximately $4.3 \times 10^{19}$ possible configurations, meaning that there are more than 43 quintillion ways to arrange its pieces.
+A standard 3×3 Rubik's Cube has approximately 4.3 * 10**19 possible configurations, meaning that there are more than 43 quintillion ways to arrange its pieces.
 Despite this enormous complexity, every **legal move** follows precise mathematical rules.

 ![](rubiks-cube-line.jpg)